jameslnewell/xhr-mock/packages/xhr-mock/README.md

 ### Without a bundler

-If you aren't using a bundler like [Webpack](https://www.npmjs.com/package/webpack) or [Browserify](https://www.npmjs.com/package/browserify) then you will need to add this script to your HTML:
+If you aren't using a bundler like [Webpack](https://www.npmjs.com/package/webpack) or [Browserify](https://www.npmjs.com/package/browserify) then add this script to your HTML:

 ```html
 <script src="https://unpkg.com/xhr-mock/dist/xhr-mock.js"></script>
 ```

+Now you can start using the global variable `XHRMock` in your scripts.

 ## <a name="usage">Usage</a>